stevedavis7/objective-c-style-guide/README.md

 ## Spacing

-* Indent using 2 spaces (this conserves space in print and makes line wrapping less likely).
-Never indent with tabs.
-Be sure to set this preference in Xcode.
+* Indent using 4 spaces which is the XCode default.
 * Method braces and other braces (`if`/`else`/`switch`/`while` etc.) always open on the next line after the statement and close on a new line.

 **Preferred:**